michaelpatrickpurcell/quatrefoil/README.md

   - __Stack__ - Place the free token on top of the quatrefoil.
 The game ends immediately after any player takes this action.

   ![Stack Diagram](stack_diagram.png)
+  The free token (yellow) is placed on top of the quatrefoil.

 Play proceeds to the left (clockwise).
 That is, after you finish your turn the player to your left will go next.

 ### Communication